lineCode/shade/readme.md

 shader-toy-like fragment shader development assistant tool. blockchain.

 ## what
-it's like shader-toy, but with basically no features of shader-toy. but you can run it off-line, and not in a browser. it has only one dependancy - SDL2. this is not intended to be a standalone tool per se, but rather just something that you can easily modify (and extend, if required) to prototype a shader.
+it's like shader-toy, but with basically no features of shader-toy. but you can run it off-line, and not in a browser. it has only one dependency - SDL2. this is not intended to be a standalone tool per se, but rather just something that you can easily modify (and extend, if required) to prototype a shader.

 ## usage
 modify `fragment.glsl` as you see fit, checkout your shader with `make`. the program takes no arguments - just edit the code :)